 No matter how self aware the brand (and Elevar is one of the most self aware brands I have worked with), distilling its essence into a few words that capture it well always causes pause.
 It is the equivalent of showing a person a vision of what she can be at her best.
 An ‘aha’ moment, in which everyone stops to say, ‘This is it.’
 That is one of the most rewarding moments for a brand strategist.

-A few months later, when I was pulled in to help our portfolio company WheelsEMI articulate their brand story, it dawned on me that this framework can apply to almost all of Elevar’s portfolio companies.
+A few months later, when I was pulled in to help our portfolio company Bike Bazaar (erstwhile WheelsEMI) articulate their brand story, it dawned on me that this framework can apply to almost all of Elevar’s portfolio companies.
 Elevar backs transformative businesses run by passionate entrepreneurs, out to deliver essential products and services to underserved customer segments.
 In short, they are all businesses driven by a higher purpose, with entrepreneurs that are too busy ‘doing’ to be ‘talking’.

-With Wheels, we are still fine tuning the brand narrative.
-But I will highlight what I felt was a major difference that the framework made.
-Wheels is out to solve a massive need gap for the underserved segments in India.
+While there were many outcomes of this exercise, I will highlight what I felt was the first major difference that the framework made.
+Bike Bazaar is out to solve a massive need gap for the underserved segments in India.
 They provide a range of affordable solutions along the two wheeler lifecycle – these include financing to purchase new and pre owned two wheelers, access to green bikes, insurance, servicing and spare parts management and a transparent marketplace for two wheelers.

 The challenge was to articulate this powerful offering externally.
-As we analysed Wheels through the lens of the framework, a major realisation was that so far the company had prided itself on being a two wheeler specialist, and that dominated the narrative.
-However, while defining the quest and the metastory, it dawned on the Wheels leadership that the higher purpose of the brand was not about being recognised as a specialist, but about solving a problem for the customer.
+As we analyzed Bike Bazaar through the lens of the framework, a major realization was that so far the company had prided itself on being a two wheeler specialist, and that dominated the narrative.
+However, while defining the quest and the metastory, it dawned on the leadership that the higher purpose of the brand was not about being recognized as a specialist, but about solving a problem for the customer.
 In short, being a two wheeler specialist was the means, not the end.
-And the tentative Wheels metastory was defined as:
+And the Bike Bazaar metastory was defined as:

 The shifting of the perspective to the customer’s point of view was an important one for the company, both in terms of external as well as internal conversations.